mrbrant89/minimal-mistakes/_posts/2019-11-29-my-issues-with-aa.md

 ### Publicly embarrassing new members

+This is more the exception than the norm, but is still something I've witnessed, particularly at my Monday Night Men's Meeting which was a fairly large meeting (up to 100 people, average around 60).

+One notable instance was a new guy, who was attending an AA meeting despite suffering from some issue other than alcohol.
+When he got up, he introduced himself as an addict rather than an alcoholic.

+To me, addiction is addiction.
+Alcoholic, drug addict, sex addict, compulsive eater - it's all the same thing.
+Who cares what language he uses?
+But one of the *old timers* in the meeting disagreed.
+Despite a *no cross-talk* rule, he interrupted the visibly nervous guy, by shouting at him, in front of the whole room and asking him if he wants to get better.
+He said yes.
+So the *old timer* said *then you are an alcoholic.
+Say you are an alcoholic, not an addict, this isn't NA*.

+Definitely not the best approach if you're trying to reach someone who is hurting.

+Another notable experience was Big Don putting my sponsee John on the spot, publicly, in front of the whole room, after a relapse.
+John had recently relapsed and come back to AA immediately after the relapse.
+As is standard, at the beginning of the meeting they ask everyone who has less than 30 days of continuous sobriety.
+John had to stand up again after taking a 30 day token, which is definitely embarrassing.
+It says to the whole room that someone has relapsed.
+In AA, relapse is a moral failure on the part of the relapsee.
+And it is taboo, rather than a natural consequence of alcoholism, meaning someone needs some extra loving.

+Anyway, at the end of the meeting, the facilitator said that they need a new backup coffee making person.
+Someone who can fill in when the main guy can't make it.
+Because having a commitment at a meeting is generally accepted as a best practice, I raised my hand and pointed to my sponsee John, volunteering him.
+I wanted him to have some service commitment and to get better socially integrated.

+Big Don stood up at the back of the room, shouting over everyone, asking John how long he has been sober.
+We ignored him.
+He asked again.
+The room shuffled uncomfortable, but again we ignored him.
+Finally, when he asked the third time, John said like a week.
+Big Don said that we need someone with more sobriety to make coffee.
+He then went on to say that the coffee maker has a key to the room (they don't) and that we just couldn't trust someone with a recent relapse to make coffee (as the backup coffee person, mind you).
+The facilitator then went on to basically force me to be John's guarantor - the backup to the backup - in case he isn't reliable.

+This whole experience completely turned me off, not least of all because these *old timers* such as Big Don have so many opinions about how things *ought to be done*, but haven't, themselves, lifted a finger in years.
+And, as evidenced by his comment about the coffee person having a key, he didn't even have any idea what he was talking about.

 ### 13th stepping

+Lets be honest - gay, straight, or somewhere in between - men are nasty.
+We just are.
+But most of us learn by our 20s the appropriate level of nastiness we can get away with in civilized society.
+That boundary doesn't exist in AA.
+And as I've discussed above, it is full of frat boy types looking to get laid.
+And creepy predatory men in general.

+There is a popular phrase in AA called *13th Stepping*, a play on the 12 Steps of Alcoholics Anonymous.
+13th Stepping means to have sex with someone in the program, specifically someone who is new and/or vulnerable.

+In other words, any woman looking for a safe space in early recovery, should stick to women's meetings.
+Because she is going to be a sex object to the men in AA.
+When there is a new woman in recovery, they are pounced on by all of the horny *SoBros*.

+The same can be said of young, attractive, especially *white*, young gay men.
+By the other gays in AA.
+They get pounced on and 13th stepped, at their most vulnerable.
+But that's kinda how gay culture is in general.
+There isn't generally a sexual gatekeeper like there is in heterosexual situations.
+So I think the women are in the more vulnerable position overall.

 ## 3. *We Don't Take Others Inventory* And A General Rejection of Personal Accountability

+One of the most valuable parts of 12 step recovery for me was step 4: taking inventory of my life, specifically taking inventory of resentments, fears, and sexual baggage.
+More than anything else, this helped me to throw out the emotional garbage and turn a new page in my recovery.
+I think this process is highly valuable for everyone, even people without issues with addiction or compulsive behavior.

+A general rule of thumb in AA is that *we don't take others' inventory* which is great in theory.
+We need to focus on keeping our own side of the street clean and not worry about others.
+Or be judgmental.

+But in practice, this turns into a complete disregard of any personal accountability for ones' actions.
+It is the ultimate gaslighting: being able to turn any criticism of one's behavior back on the person speaking up.
+If someone does something wrong and you call them out? *We don't take others inventory*.
+Despite the general zero sum, black and white morality of AA, this defense can be used to make any action some shade of gray.
+And justify it.

+If nothing else, the defense goes something along the lines of *I am an alcoholic and sick* so whatever I do is therefore okay.
+And if not okay, then something that is my business alone and certainly not yours.

+I've seen this logic applied to:

+- Being consistently late
+- Not returning calls and/or texts
+- Cheating on one's spouse
+- Practicing unsafe sexual behavior (with and without the presence of STIs)
+- Bullying (see above)
+- Treating women like garbage
+- Using homeless people as props in pictures for self-promotion on instagram

+That said, I realize it's not my job to be these peoples conscience.
+I have enough of my own issues to worry about and fix.
+But the complete disregard of any personal accountability for anything baffled me.
+Especially in a program that claims to be a self-help program based upon spiritual principles.

+It's also quite striking that AA is so black and white about some things - like a small sip of alcohol after 20 years starts you back at square one in terms of sobriety - but 13th stepping someone knowing you have HIV, or bullying someone so bad that they have to change their phone number, is *we don't take others inventory*.

 ## 4. There Is No Finish Line.
 You're Permanently *In Recovery*, You Never *Recover*